kylebebak/py-geohash-any/README.md

 ## LICENSE
 This code is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-The author of urlsafe is: <http://stackoverflow.com/users/64474/miles>.
+The author of `urlsafe.py` is: <http://stackoverflow.com/users/64474/miles>.
 The code was posted on Stack Overflow, and is thus licensed under a Creative Commons Attribution-ShareAlike License.